World Chefs: Tosi embraces fun, simplicity in 'Milk Bar Life' cookbook

-NEW YORK, June 23 (Reuters) - Celebrity chef Christina Tosi puts a fun spin on the simple food and desserts she and her staff make at the Milk Bar, and shares after-hour tales about this sister bakery of the Momofuku restaurant group in her second cookbook, “Milk Bar Life.”
+NEW YORK (Reuters) - Celebrity chef Christina Tosi puts a fun spin on the simple food and desserts she and her staff make at the Milk Bar, and shares after-hour tales about this sister bakery of the Momofuku restaurant group in her second cookbook, “Milk Bar Life.”

 Tosi, 33, named best U.S. pastry chef by the James Beard Foundation in May, also teaches pastry classes and is a judge on the television cooking show, “MasterChef,” along with Gordon Ramsay and Graham Elliot.